giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 ```

 The empty `poisson` field for the upper component follows from the fact that its shear/torsion participation is prescribed directly.
-The `middle` and `lower` components instead report `poisson = 0.2`, consistently with the use of `iso(0.2)` for their shear/torsion participation.
+The `middle1` and `lower1` components instead report `poisson = 0.2`, consistently with the use of `iso(0.2)` for their shear/torsion participation.

 This export separates the model from its sampled representation.
 The YAML files define the continuous CSF intervals; `CSFStacked` assembles them into a member defined over the global coordinate $z$; the CSV files record selected evaluations of that member.